pkgjs/wiby/wiby-raison-detre.md

 WIBY (**W**ill **I** **B**reak **Y**ou)

-## Purpose
+## Purpose and Terminology
 Wiby is a tool that will inform and trigger actions on a package to inform it that a registered dependency change may break it.
 This is different from triggering tests once a dependency has been published.
 The goal is to inform before publication.
 This will answer the question, "will I break you?", not "did I break you?".
-This is preemptive action that can take place before rather than after a dependent package is broken.

 The term **depenedent** shall mean an npm package that consumes another npm package, called a **dependency**, directly or indirectly via a tree of reliance through the package.json file.
 The **wiby** program exists to create a notification to the *dependent*